Chinese religious culture: a research guide.

 Enlarged (Cambridge, Mass.: Harvard University Press, 2000) (references

 below are to the 2000 edition).
-In the meantime a new version has just come out, Chinese History: A New Manual (fifth edition, 2018).
+In the meantime a new version has just come out, Chinese History: A New Manual (sixth edition, 2022).
 This mammoth work is well-organized and

 full of information, although the overwhelming wealth of information makes